watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud Native Applications.md

   git commit -m "Initial Commit"
   ```

-* Setup your Azure DevOps repository as a new remote for push.
-Use the repository dropdown to switch to the "content-api" repository.
-You can then copy the commands for the setting up the content-api repository from your browser, then update the HTTPS URL as you did earlier for content-web repository HTTPS url.
-Paste these commands into your cloud shell window.
+- Now use the commands copied from Azure DevOps to configure the remote
+  repository and push the code to Azure DevOps.
+When prompted for a password,

-  - When prompted, enter your Azure DevOps username and the git credentials password you created earlier in this task.
+  paste your Azure DevOps Personal Access Token you copied earlier in this task.

-* Use the repository drop down to create a third repository called "content-init".
+* Use the repository drop down to create a third repository called
+  `content-init`.

+  > Note: You do not need to generate git credentials again.
+The same PAT will
+  > work for both repositories

+* Copy the commands to add your `content-init` repository as a new remote for
+  push.
+Copy the commands for "**HTTPS**".

-* Using your cloud shell window, initialize a new git repository in the content-init directory.
+* Using your cloud shell window, initialize a new git repository in the
+  content-init directory.

   ```bash
   cd ../content-init